 That’s where Giving Tuesday comes in.
 You may not have heard of this movement, but it’s been around since 2012.
 It was created by the United Nations Foundation and 92nd Street Y – a cultural center in New York City – as a way to give back to others.
 Giving Tuesday is fueled primarily by social media, so you may have seen it as #GivingTuesday.

 The goal of Giving Tuesday is to celebrate the spirit of giving back to the community.
-Individuals and companies all over the world come together to give back to others, through community service, financial support and volunteering.
-People are encourage to donate time, resources and talents.
+Individuals and companies all over the world come together to give back to others, through community service, financial support, and volunteering.
+People are encouraged to donate time, resources and talents.
 Giving Tuesday brings together people in countries all over the world as well as people in their local communities.
 All acts of kindness – no matter how small – are very appreciated on this day.

-This global day of giving is always celebrated on the Tuesday after Thanksgiving, or the day after Cyber Monday.
+This global day of giving is always celebrated on the Tuesday after Thanksgiving or the day after Cyber Monday.
 This year, Giving Tuesday is on November 29.

 Giving Tuesday has been widely received by companies all over the world.
 Technology site Mashable is one of the founding partners.
 Cisco and Skype are other tech companies that have founded Giving Tuesday.